Beyond-Nst/Project-Nosta/README.md

 works you have to change the url and some stuff if you wanted

 or else to be easier but not compatible with all versions made with dll.cobalt or with a proxy server

+this project and carried out by @Beyond

+there will also be a release of source codes to launch several Fortnite